Zettelkasten-Method/zettelkasten.de/content/course/index.md

 title: "The Zettelkasten Method 101 LIVE Workshop"
 layout: plain
 bodyclass: online-course
-created_at: 2023-07-13 16:06:00 +0200
+created_at: 2024-01-10 11:50:00 +0100
-description: "Launching in October 2023: Zettelkasten Method 101, Mastering the basics to unlock your Integrated Thinking Environment.
-A live workshop for 8 participants."
+description: "Next cohort in January 2024: Zettelkasten Method 101, Mastering the basics to unlock your Integrated Thinking Environment.
+A live workshop for 10 participants."
 ---
 ## Mastering the Basics to Unlock Your Integrated Thinking Environment

 By learning and applying the Zettelkasten Method, you will be equipped with *the most powerful tool* to solve modern problems of knowledge:

 - Become a *life-long* learner.
 - Produce *high-quality* content: blog posts, presentations, podcasts.
 - Come up with *solutions*, like developing marketing campaigns or business strategies.
 - Get an edge by becoming an early adopter.

-<aside class="note"><p>The October cohort is sold out</p></aside>
+<%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Pre-Sale", message: "Hi Sascha!\n\nI am [YOUR NAME] and I want to secure a spot for the ZK 101 live workshop.\n\nPlease send a payment request for the EUR 299 / USD 329!".uri_encoded, classes: "coaching__action", text: "Secure a spot now") %>

 ## About the Course Content

 This course will give everything you need to start building a Zettelkasten and way more.
 There will be no filler material about the history of the method or esoteric babble that obscures the practical side.

 This course is about **doing** and **accomplishing**.
-You will start building your Zettelkasten right in the first session.

 ### 1\.
 Introduction